kon172verma/automotive-rag/docs/ingestion.md

 Short answer:

-- use section-aware child chunking with parent lineage
+- use parent-child hierarchical chunking
+- use semantic splitting only when a child chunk is still too large
 - keep overlap modest
 - preserve section and page provenance
 - make the chunk format compatible with future hierarchical retrieval